drvinceknight/coopgt/docs/text-book/shapley-value.rst

 This corresponds to
-a payoff vector :math:`\lambda\in\mathbb{R}_{\geq 0}^{N}` that divides the value of the grand coalition :math:`\omega` between the various players.
+a payoff vector :math:`\lambda\in\mathbb{R}_{\geq 0}^{N}` that divides the value of the grand coalition :math:`\Omega` between the various players.
 Thus :math:`\lambda` must satisfy:

 .. math:: \sum_{i=1}^N\lambda_i=v(\Omega)